Andrés Montaño (footballer)

 Andrés Anarbol Montaño Mora (born 22 May 2002) is a Mexican professional footballer who plays as a midfielder for Liga MX club Cruz Azul.

+Club career

+Mazatlán

+Montaño began his professional development in the youth academy of Morelia before moving to Mazatlán in 2020.
+He made his professional debut in Liga MX on 11 March 2022, in a match against Monterrey under manager Gabriel Caballero.
+On 16 February 2023, he scored his first professional goal in a league match against Pachuca.

+Cruz Azul

+On 19 June 2024, Montaño joined Cruz Azul for a reported fee of approximately $4 million.
+On 11 May 2025, during the second-leg of the Clausura 2025 quarter-finals against Léon, he was substituted in the eighth minute due to injury.
+Two days later, the club announced that he had suffered an ACL injury in his left knee and would undergo surgery.

 International career

 Montaño was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.

 Montaño made his senior national team debut on 31 May 2024, in a friendly match against Bolivia which took place at Chicago's Soldier Field.